florvela/YOLO-Training-Optimization-Pose-Estimation-and-Tracking/001-Datasets/README.md

 ## Testing Enhancement

-The `test_enhancement.ipynb` notebook focuses on improving testing relevance.
+The notebook focuses on improving testing relevance.
 It downloads the randomized clips dataset and modifies bounding box labels to align with the first version of the dataset.
 This alignment facilitates effective testing of models trained on version 1.

-## Usage

-To utilize the provided code, simply open the respective Jupyter notebooks using your preferred environment and follow the instructions within.
-Make sure to have the required dependencies installed.

 ## Support